The Osteens Are An Antidote To Oppressive Realism

 One of my other favorites, however, is the Joel Osteen channel.
 It’s a counterpoint to much of the others.
 You have the realism and reflection of music, the howling emotion that provokes a lot of it.
 You have the no-nonsense attitude of Dave Ramsey and Dr. Laura in addition to the point of views of the other business, conservative and liberal talk shows.
 None of them, however, do what Joel and Victoria Osteen do in the way they do it.
 They provide “unrealistic” hope.
 Their children seem to be following in their footsteps.

-The podcast, however, is moving to the IHeart network, however.
+The podcast, however, is moving to the iHeart network, however.
 It’s not clear how this will affect the channel on SiriusXM.

 What makes the Osteens’ ministry valuable